-Attention: To disable the AVT/ADT function so that the new Novell native multipath driver can be used, you must install a new NVSRAM file into the DS4000 controller.
-If you do not install NetWare 6.5, or if you use an older version of the Novell native multipath driver, do not load the new NVSRAM file.
+The DS4000 controller must be rebooted to activate the change in the NVSRAM settings.
+If you do not install NetWare 6.5, or if you use an older version of the Novell native multipath driver, do not make this NVSRAM change.
 NetWare hosts with the new Novell native multipath driver (NetWare 6.5) and the previous Novell native multipath driver (NetWare 6.0, or NetWare 6.5 without the new driver installed) cannot share the same DS4000 storage subsystem using the same NetWare failover host type.
 (This is because the different ADT/AVT enable/disable settings of the different driver versions conflict with each other.)